What is Political Economy?

 The liberal ideology stems from the concept of labor and exchange and the use of land, labor, and capital to produce durable goods.
 Liberal economists believe that economics can benefit everyone and that society can progress with the improvement in the standard of living.

 They think that the wants of the community rather than of individuals are most important for decision-making.
-They also believe in equal opportunity for everyone and are concerned with the structure of a civil society.
+They also believe in equal opportunity for everyone and are concerned with the structure of civil society.

 Marxism states that inequality is bad, and wealth is generated from labor and exchange.
 It does not support the private ownership of resources, which it believes leads to inequality and only favors the needs of the elite and not of the whole society.